vadigr123/Silly-Flux_by2mikus/README.md

 - `flux_realism_lora` is the LoRA name.

 ## Notes:
-- Currently, LoRA can only be downloaded from Google Drive or Hugging Face.
-Civitai support is not available yet (I honestly tried to make it work, please don't bite me).
+- ~~Currently, LoRA can only be downloaded from Google Drive or Hugging Face.
+Civitai support is not available yet (I honestly tried to make it work, please don't bite me).~~
+  Thanks to [Eddycrack864](https://github.com/Eddycrack864), you can now use private models from Hugging Face, but Civitai support is still uncertain.
 - You can only use one LoRA at a time.

 ---